View source: R/family.circular.R

 An object of class "vglmff" (see

-vglmff-class).
 The object is used by modelling

-functions such as vglm, rrvglm
+functions such as vglm,

 and vgam.

-Numerically, this distribution can be difficult to fit because
+Numerically, this distribution can be difficult

 of a log-likelihood having multiple maximums.
-The user is

-make use of imu and irho.
+make use of imu and irho,

-Fisher scoring using simulation is used.
+Fisher scoring using simulation is no longer used.
+Instead, the EIM has been derived (Pewsey, 2025).

 T. W. Yee